fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 ```

 ##Inline Objects
 This code shows a shorthand way of writing code that is used a lot but makes the code a little harder to read.
-Rather than defininf a separate object variable, we code it *inline*.
+Rather than define a separate object variable, we code it *inline*.

 Let's take this piece of code